zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 ## [zxlice's Ultimate Potion Animation](https://www.nexusmods.com/skyrimspecialedition/mods/45182)

 This mod adds an animation that plays whenever you drink a potion, very simply.
 This animation allows you to continue walking while you are drinking the potion, but you cannot run.
-This forces you to think about when you will drink potions in combat, as it will leave you vulnerable or a short time, without completely locking you in place.
+This forces you to think about when you will drink potions in combat, as it will leave you vulnerable for a short time, without completely locking you in place.

 ## [Enemy Magelock - NPC Magic Casting Commitment](https://www.nexusmods.com/skyrimspecialedition/mods/49378)

 "A really simple mod to switch up combat rhythm especially for those who love enemy spawn mods and spell distributor mods, Enemy Magelock, Commits the NPC in place when they cast magic animations to avoid them cheesing at you by closing you down or running away when Casting, they are now fully committed to there cast to encourage skill based gameplay."

 This (potentially controversial) mod prevents NPCs from moving while they are charging up a spell.
 NPCs have a habit of charging into your face casting a concentration spell, which can end up being just plain annoying.
 You may find that enemy mages can stand still out of your sight, never letting loose their spell so they can search for you.
-If you find that this mod is not for you, it is possible to remove it by disabling the mod, running nemesis, and updating the Nemesis Engine/generating new animations.
-In the future, a more succinct guide will be provided to remove potentially unwanted mods such as this one.

 ## New Creature Animations